hackclub/hackclub/workshops/Tkinter Workshop/README.md

 ## Getting started

-We will be using [Tkinter](https://docs.python.org/3/library/tk.html), a python library to develop our user interface.
-This project requires [Repl.it.](https://repl.it) We will be using it for coding.
-It is awesome because you can code online.
-Just follow this link and start coding!
+[Tkinter](https://docs.python.org/3/library/tk.html) is a library in Python used to make visual User Interfaces (UI).
+In this workshop, we’ll use it to make our Quotes Hub interface.

+To code this workshop, we'll be using [Repl.it](https://repl.it), a free, online code editor.
 To get started, [click here](https://repl.it/languages/Tkinter).
 Your coding environment will be ready in a few seconds!
 <img alt="repl.it image" src="https://cloud-o8q46nkko.vercel.app/screenshot_2020-09-25_at_9.23.06_pm.png">

-#### What is Tkinter?

-Tkinter is a library in Python used to make visual User Interfaces (UI).
-In this workshop, we’ll use it to make our Quotes Hub interface.

-## Code and explanation.
+## Code and explanation

 Lots of beginners make endless changes to their code and expect it to miraculously work right away.
 The problem with this approach is that it stacks one problem on top of another, and it becomes difficult to figure what went wrong.
 It is better if you can code along.

 ![Lets code](https://cloud-1h9458u6z.vercel.app/54_blog_image_13.gif)

-So to make the Quotes Hub we need to import the Tkinter library.
+Start by importing the Tkinter library.
+At the top of the `main.py` file, add the following lines:

 ```python
 import tkinter as tk
 import random
 ```

-For ease, we imported Tkinter as tk so that we don't have to repeat "Tkinter" every time.
+For ease, we imported Tkinter as `tk` so that we don't have to repeat "Tkinter" every time.
 Instead, we can use tk.
-The random library, as the name says, is used for making random choices.
-For our project, we need to display a random quote so we will use it.
+The `random` library, as the name suggests, is used for making random choices.
+We'll be using the `random` library to choose a random quote to display.

 Next, let's make a list of quotes:

 ```python
 quotelist = [